Share it with your network!

 Seeing the lack of alternative, it was worth the try.
 Suzy & the Bisnode experts decided to launch their first “neighbor-get-member” campaign.

 Two months after the initial campaign, it was time to check how efficient it was.
 Suzy delivered to Bisnode the list of the people who bought the car since the end of the campaign, and ask the experts to try and link them to the initial campaign.
 Again, the quality of Bisnode B2C referential was key to generate this “close-loop reporting”.
-By having a household view on the population of Belgium, Bisnode experts could not only identify the buyers who were contacted by their campaign, but also buyers whose partner was contacted.

 The results put a smile on Suzy’s face: